fox-one/mixin.fan/README.md

 ## Submit New Applications

+> Please don't submit super group bot or community bot.
+It's not ready to accept them.

 **Prerequisites**

 - an icon with size of at 256x256 pixels in PNG format.
 Please compress your icon at [tinypng](https://tinypng.com/) to reduce the size.